 FREE ELIGIBILITY CHECKER

-1. All programs back in trend: After focusing on specific programs recently, IRCC has opened the doors to everyone this time!
-Whether you are an FSW, FST, CEC, or PNP, a good CRS score can get you an invitation.
+After recently focusing on specific programs, IRCC has opened the doors to everyone this time around!
+No matter who you are (FSW, FST, CEC, or PNP, a good CRS score), you can get an invitation.

-2. CRS cut-off: The minimum CRS score required to get an invite is 491 on April 11 in STEM occupations (2024-1).
+The minimum CRS score of 379 required for an invite is 7500 on March 21, 2025, in a specific program (*French language proficiency (Version 1)*).
 Competition is decreasing, so a strong score is even more important.

 How can apply for Canada Express Entry?

-Anyone can apply: It doesn't matter if you are a skilled worker, businessman or Canadian experience supporter
+Anyone can apply: It doesn't matter if you are a skilled worker, a businessperson or a (*French language proficiency (Version 1)*) supporter

-This time invitations: Only 4500 lucky people got invitations.
+This time, invitations: Only 7500 lucky people got invitations.

 1.)
 Increased Draw Frequency and Invitations: